oliveres/clientcert-info/README.md

-# SSL Client Test - Testing Client Certificates
+# Client SSL Certificate Test - Testing Client Certificates

 This Next.js application is used to test client SSL/TLS certificates with three possible states: